 Popular Colors that Add Visual Space

 When it comes to changing colors for a new season, you want to make sure you pick the best option for your space.
 Trulia and The Huffington Post agree.
-That’s why Trulia recently published their article on The 14 Most Popular Paint Colors, which can also help make rooms look and feel bigger!
+That’s why Trulia recently published their article on The 14 Most Popular Paint ColorsLink opens in a new tab, which can also help make rooms look and feel bigger!

 Trulia came to Dan Schaeffer, owner of Five Star Painting of Austin for tips on go-to colors for homeowners looking to add visual space to their room.
 “Paint ceilings white and use lighter colors to make a room appear larger,” Schaeffer commented.
 Benjamin Moore Cloud White is always a popular option.